batchgott/SET09102_personal/week3_workflow.md

 # Workflow

-This section documents your practical work in week 3.

-The main requirements are to show that:

-1. You know how to use the workflow tools in GitHub
-2. You have successfully carried out the required operations which are:
-   * Accept a task from the project backlog
-   * Update the task information appropriately
-   * Update the task board appropriately
-   * Complete the development task on a feature branch
-   * Commit your changes with appropriate comments
-   * Check your work against the Definition of Done (DoD)
-   * Make a pull request

 ## Task workflow
 #### Tasks in Github
 To start working on a task we need to first pick one from the project backlog, move to "In Progress" click on it and assign the task to the appropriate user in the list to let the other developers know who is working on that task (Fig.1).